bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ### Other row functions

 Besides these, there's a few other row operations that you may sometimes need, such as `distinct()` for removing duplicates or `add_row()` for manually adding new observations.
-Feel free to explore these on your own.
+These may occasionally show up in later contexts, but for now please feel free to explore these on your own.